-The potential risk of mistakes made while providing consulting services to our clients also impacting our reputation is minimised by securing continuously high quality consulting.
+The potential risk of mistakes made while providing consulting services to our clients which also affect our reputation is minimised by securing continuously high-quality consulting.
 The instruments used to secure this high level of consulting include IT-based consulting tools.
 In addition to this, comprehensive documentation is provided of consultations with clients.